 The springs are just 45 minutes drive from Orlando, 40 minutes drive from Daytona Beach and around 3 hours drive from Sarasota.

 It is a very popular weekend activity for Orlando and Daytona Beach locals.
+It is considered one of the most romantic things to do near Orlando for couples!

 The address for your GPS is 2100 W French Ave, Orange City, FL 32763